-As further described in Note (1) of the Notes to Condensed Consolidated Financial Statements and Item 1 of Part II to this 10-Q filing, on February 5, 2002, the Company received a Demand For And Notice Of Arbitration from DuPont, alleging, among other things, breach of contract and unjust enrichment.
-DuPont is seeking damages, injunctive relief and a declaratory judgment terminating the agreement and allowing it to sell its interest in the alliance to the Company.
-The Company denies DuPont's allegations and intends to vigorously defend the arbitration and assert various counterclaims against DuPont.
-The ultimate outcome of this matter cannot be predicted at this time.
+As further described in Note (h) of the Notes to Condensed Consolidated Financial Statements and Item 1 of Part II to this 10-Q filing, on February 5, 2002, the Company received a Demand For And Notice Of Arbitration from DuPont, alleging, among other things, breach of contract and unjust enrichment.
+DuPont is seeking damages that could amount to approximately \$15.0 million, injunctive relief and, absent a satisfactory cure by Unifi, a declaratory judgment terminating the agreement allowing it to sell its interest in the alliance to the Company.
+The Company on April 1, 2002 filed an answer and counterclaim to DuPont's allegations denying their assertions and seeking damages for various actions and inactions on behalf of DuPont.
+As the arbitration process is in its early stages, the outcome of this matter cannot be predicted at this time.

 The current business climate for U.S. based textile manufacturers remains very challenging due to pressures from the importation of fabric and apparel, excess capacity, currency imbalances and weaknesses at retail.
-This situation does not appear that it will significantly improve in the foreseeable future.
+This situation, while indicating some signs of improvement in the current quarter, is still difficult and significant sustainable improvements cannot be assured presently.
 This highly competitive environment has impacted the markets in which the Company competes, both domestically and abroad.
 Consequently, management took certain consolidation and cost reduction actions during fiscal year 2001 to align our capacity with current market demands.
-Should business conditions worsen the Company is prepared to take such actions as deemed necessary to align our capacity and cost structure with market demands.
-Management believes the current financial position of the Company in connection with its operations and its access to debt and equity markets (as evidenced by the Company refinancing its existing revolving credit facility and accounts receivable securitization during the current quarter - see discussion above) are sufficient to meet working capital and long-term investment needs and pursue strategic business opportunities.
+Should business conditions worsen the Company is prepared to take such further actions as deemed necessary to align our capacity and cost structure with market demands.
+Management believes the current financial position of the Company in connection with its operations and its access to debt and equity markets (as evidenced by the Company refinancing its existing revolving credit facility and accounts receivable securitization during the current year - see discussion above) are sufficient to meet working capital and long-term investment needs and pursue strategic business opportunities.